St Nicholas Church, Leicester: The two Wakeford Memorial Windows

+The Atkins Memorial Window

+The east window of the Lady Chapel in the wall behind the altar was erected in 1929 and depicts the Presentation of Christ in the Temple, including the figures of the Virgin Mary, St Joseph, and Simeon.
+The scene is set in the Temple at Jerusalem and an interesting feature are the two caged turtle doves in Joseph's hand, the sacrifice offered by poorer families in thanksgiving for a firstborn child.
+Beneath the scene of the Presentation are two crests, the arms of the City of Leicester on the left and the arms of the Diocese of Leicester on the right.
+Both shields contain the ermine cinquefoil of the De Beaumont Earls.
+The window is dedicated to the memory of Canon Edward Atkins, Vicar of St Nicholas, Leicester for 34 years between 1893 and his death in 1927.

 Organ

 The organ was built in 1890 by the local firm of J. Porritt, and incorporates pipework of an earlier organ by an unknown builder dating from the 1830s.
-In 1975, the organ was cleaned and overhauled by J. W. Walker & Sons Ltd at a cost of around £4,500, and has continued to be refurbished periodically since then.
+In 1975, the organ was cleaned and overhauled by J. W. Walker & Sons Ltd at a cost of around £4,500, and has been refurbished periodically since then.

 Ian Imlay was the organist from 1960 until his death in August 2021.

 Bells

 The church has three bells, dated 1617, 1656 and 1710, that had been taken down from the tower in 1949 and replaced by one big bell.
 As part of the millennium celebrations, the three bells were rehung at a total cost of £5,848, paid for by an appeal.
 Because the tower is not very strong, they were re-hung for stationary chiming (not swung).
 The smallest bell, which was cracked, was repaired, and all three bells were taken away to Hayward Mills Associates Bell Hangers of Nottingham.
 They were returned to the church in July 2002, and were rung to welcome Queen Elizabeth II on her Golden Jubilee visit to Leicester.